Skip to content

 The Regulator of Social Housing’s Transparency, Influence and Accountability Standard requires all registered providers of social housing to collect and report annually on their performance using a core set of defined measures called the Tenant Satisfaction Measures (TSMs).
 For the purposes of reporting the TSMs, Derby City Council and Derby Homes are classed as a group structure and will be reported on a group basis.

-When available, the Tenant Satisfaction Measures for all relevant social housing stock owned by Derby City Council and all subsidiary registered providers (including Derby Homes) will be published here.
+The Tenant Satisfaction Measures for all relevant social housing stock owned by Derby City Council and all subsidiary registered providers (including Derby Homes) will be published here.

 Tenant Satisfaction Measures (measured by perception survey)